nsg-ethz/config2spec/README.md

 $ python run_c2s.py <scenario path> <backend path> <temp batfish path> -mf <max failures>
 ```

+_Note:_ The specification is stored in a CSV file under the scenario path.
+All policies which Config2Spec encountered are part of this file.
+To only
+consider the policies that are part of the specification, filter the policies
+based on the column "Status": All policies that have the status
+`PolicyStatus.HOLDS` are part of the specification.

 #### Arguments

 * __scenario path__ - The path to the directory containing the